 First, consumers are motivated by more than simple financial trade-offs.
-There are consumers who are willing to pay a premium for more energy-efficient products because they are environmentally conscious.117 Additionally, there are systematic market failures that are likely to contribute further complexity to the way products are chosen by consumers, as explained in the following paragraphs.
+There are consumers who are willing to pay a premium for more energy-efficient products because they are environmentally conscious.
+Additionally, there are systematic market failures that are likely to contribute further complexity to the way www.unnunectory.org/).